stanfordpython/python-labs/lab6-standardlibrary.md

     pass

 def indirectly_reports_to(employee, manager):
-    """Return whether or not employee directly reports to manager""" pass
+    """Return whether or not employee indirectly reports to manager""" pass

 def in_department(dept):